Josh Allen: Personal life

-Allen is married to actress and singer Hailee Steinfeld.
-They began dating in May 2023, before publicly revealing their relationship in July 2024.
-Allen proposed to Steinfeld on November 22, 2024, with the couple publicly announcing their engagement a week later on November 29, 2024.
-They were married in Ventura, California on May 31, 2025.
-Prior to this, he was in a relationship with former Fresno State Bulldogs cheerleader Brittany Williams, with whom he grew up in central California, from 2015 to 2023.
+From 2015 to 2023, Allen was in a relationship with former Fresno State Bulldogs cheerleader Brittany Williams, with whom he grew up in central California.

-In 2017, Allen earned a bachelor's degree in social science from the University of Wyoming.
+Allen began dating actress and singer Hailee Steinfeld in May 2023, with the couple publicly revealing their relationship in July 2024.
+He proposed to Steinfeld on November 22, 2024, with the couple publicly announcing their engagement a week later on November 29, 2024.
+They were married in Ventura, California, on May 31, 2025.
+On December 12, 2025, they announced that they are expecting their first child together.
+Steinfeld announced the birth of their daughter in April 2026.

 He is a fan of adult standards and oldies music, which he says keeps him calm before games.
 His pregame playlist includes entries by Frank Sinatra ("That's Life"), Sammy Davis Jr., Elvis Presley, Paul Anka ("Put Your Head on My Shoulder"), and Billy Joel ("The Stranger").

-Allen was raised in the Methodist faith.
+Allen and his family regularly attended a Methodist church when he was growing up.
 He stated in 2023 that "I haven't been the most devoted Christ-follower in my life, and I've had my different beliefs and thoughts and ideas and stuff like that," but that he had seen enough evidence of divine intervention to believe "God's real."

 Golf

 Allen is an avid golfer, which he says is one of his favorite activities.
 He declined an invitation to the 2022 Pro Bowl as an alternate to play in the 2022 AT&T Pebble Beach Pro-Am, finishing 55th out of a field of 156 pairs in a pairing with Keith Mitchell.
 He again declined to appear in the 2023 Pro Bowl Games for similar reasons.
 Allen participated in the sixth edition of The Match as part of a tandem with Patrick Mahomes, against Tom Brady and Aaron Rodgers, on June 1, 2022.
 They lost on a match-winning putt by Rodgers.
 He has twice participated in the American Century Championship, finishing in 58th place in the 2022 contest and 37th place in 2023.

-Allen's custom home in Orchard Park, NY has a par-3 course, a separate green with six holes, three different tee boxes, and a full swing simulator.
+Allen's custom home in Orchard Park, New York has a par-3 course, a separate green with six holes, three different tee boxes, and a full swing simulator.
 His handicap as of 2022 is 8, and his all-time best score is 77.